 - Find out problems faced by this consumer category

-- Get some more information like emotional desires, fear etc. about the persona
+- Get some more information about emotional desires, fear, etc. about the persona

 - You can go through the Audience Report on Google Analytics for knowing the characteristics of your persona.